pangpang20/gaussdb-python/docs/api/objects.rst

     .. autoattribute:: hostaddr

-        Only available if the libpq used is from PostgreSQL 12 or newer.
+        Only available if the libpq used is from GaussDB 12 or newer.
         Raise `~gaussdb.NotSupportedError` otherwise.
 You can use the `~Capabilities.has_hostaddr` capability to check for support.